0x5h4q/0x5h4q.github.io/_posts/2026-06-24-htb-wingdata-writeup.md

 ```
 ![RCE](/assets/images/WINGDATA/rce.png)

 RCE confirmed.
-The exploit executes one command at a time — not enough for proper enumeration.
+The exploit executes one command at a time.
+Not enough for proper enumeration.
 We need an interactive shell.

 ---